 'As major new productions of Samuel Beckett's masterpiece Waiting for Godot open in Britain and on Broadway, David Smith argues that the playwright's genius lay in creating a work that, more than half a century on, still speaks to audiences, particularly in troubled times.'

-David Smith, Imogen Carter and Ally Carnwath,
+David Smith, Imogen Carter and Ally Carnwath,'In Godot We Trust'

 The Observer newspaper is getting excited about Samuel Beckett: specifically the theatrical revival of Waiting for Godot in the UK and New York's Broadway.
 The article briefly summarizes the critical reception the play received on its original opening, before focussing on its lasting significance to audiences through various traumatic historical moments.
 There is a general avoidance of general interpretation, and instead an emphasis on the meanings that theatre-goers have brought to the production.